python-telegram-bot/ptbcontrib/ptbcontrib/send_by_kwargs/README.md

 # `send_by_kwargs`

-Provides a methods that allows to send any kind of message by just providing a dictionary of keyword arguments.
+Provides a function that allows to send any kind of message by just providing a dictionary of keyword arguments.

 *   Tries to auto-detect the appropriate `send_*` method
 *   If the call to selected `send_*` method fails, gives a helpful error message

-**Note:** Due to `send_dice` currently being the only method that only has `chat_id` as required parameter, this will *always* be chosen if `chat_id` is present in the keywords arguments but no other method fits.
+**Note:** If `chat_id` is present in the keywords arguments but no other method fits, `send_dice` will *always* be chosen.
+This is due to `send_dice` currently being the only method that only has `chat_id` as required parameter.

 Usage: